Singles: Involved in Online Dating? Put Your Best Foot Forward!

 - Never Admit Your Friend Helped Write Your Profile (Even If It’s True).
 “I asked my friend to describe me, and here’s what she wrote…” is a cop-out.
 By including this in your profile, the impression could be that you’re not self-aware enough to write it out yourself.

 Successful people on dating services tend to be those who are confident, genuine – and can express who they are.
 Dance can be part of the physical expression of who you are.
 That’s sure to make you feel great, will make your dating profile more interesting, and will help pique the interest of prospective matches!
 And we’d be remiss if we didn’t mention that dance lessons are a great way to meet people, too.
 You don’t need a dance partner to learn ballroom dance at Fred Astaire Dance Studios – for private lessons, you may dance with your instructor.
 And our group lessons, practice parties and social events offer low-pressure opportunities to meet, and dance with, new people.
-So step into your local Fred Astaire Dance Studio today – and discover your new you.
+So step in to Fred Astaire Dance Studios today – and discover your new you.